 The law of Prägnanz is the fundamental principle of Gestalt psychology, a school of thought that attempts to describe the rules behind human visual perception.

-This law suggests that we make sense of the world by finding patterns in visual stimuli, by perceiving objects as belonging to organised groups and by finding simplicity in complex forms.
+This law suggests that we make sense of the world by finding patterns in visual stimuli, perceiving objects as belonging to organised groups and finding simplicity in complex forms.

-Some Gestalt laws follow from the law of Prägnanz.
+Some Gestalt laws follow the law of Prägnanz.